The room filled up fast.

 Commenting on other people's posts is more powerful than publishing your own.

 Most creators obsess over their posting schedule.
-And posting consistently matters.
-But for pure growth, commenting punches way above its weight.
+Posting consistently does matter.
+But for pure growth, commenting punches well above its weight.

-When you leave a substantive comment on a post from someone with a larger audience, you appear in front of all their readers.
+When you leave a substantive comment on a post from somebody with a larger audience, you show up in front of all their readers.
 Those people don't need to follow you.
-They see your name, your headline, and your perspective right there in the thread.
+They see your name, your headline, and your view right there in the thread.
 If what you wrote is interesting, some of them click through to your profile.

-LinkedIn's ranking system uses your commenting patterns to assess your expertise.
-It factors in what topics you engage with, how other users respond to your comments, and whether your comments spark further conversation.
+LinkedIn's ranking system also reads your commenting patterns to gauge your expertise.
+It factors in what topics you engage with, how other users react to your comments, and whether your comments spark a real conversation underneath.

-A well-placed, thoughtful comment on a high-visibility post can drive dozens of profile visits in a single day.
-Multiply that across a few weeks of consistent effort and you've built a discovery engine that runs alongside your regular publishing schedule.
+One sharp comment on a high-visibility post can drive dozens of profile visits in a day.
+Multiply that across a few weeks of effort and you've built a discovery engine running alongside your regular publishing schedule.

 Do this daily.
-Add perspective the original post didn't cover.
+Add the angle the original post missed.
 Share a specific example from your own work.
 Push back on something you disagree with.
-Generic praise and emoji reactions don't move the needle at all.
+Generic praise and emoji reactions don't move anything.

 "Commenting on posts from accounts with 2 to 10x your follower count can drive 50 to 100 profile visits daily."
 Teract, LinkedIn Algorithm 2026: Technical Deep Dive